***** The Pyramid Proportions

 The geometry of square root two

 Below we find the crucial measurements in the designs of Maes Howe and the Great Pyramid.
-In Maes Howe only the 10:9 ratio is explicit, in the Great Pyramid the 11:7 ratio is explicitly integrated through the measure of the four sides, 440 RC, which is a multiple of eleven.
+In Maes Howe only the 10:9 ratio is explicit, in the Great Pyramid the 11:7 ratio is explicitly integrated through the measure of the four sides, 440 RC, which is a multiple of eleven and 280 RC a multiple of 7, both 40 times.
 This symbolizes the ‘number-inversion’ from circle to square, from circle segment 11 (22) to straight side 11.

 The Third Pyramid embodies the mathematical theorem in its ground state where the 11:7 and 10:9 geometry are integrated in the basic measurements, like (height) 126 as 9 x 14 and (side) 198 as 2 x 9 x 11 and 280 (diagonal) as 2 x 10 x 14. (the first 5 primes, 2×5, 3×3, 7, 11, 2×7)

-This pictogram of the mathematical ‘anatomy’ of Maes Howe shows best how the two square-root-related units, Megalithic Ell and Remen, guarantee whole numbers throughout the geometrical model.
-Throughout we see also that the model applies with a striking harmony of numbers and interlocking levels.
+This pictogram of the mathematical ‘anatomy’ of Maes Howe shows best how the two square-root-related units, Megalithic Ell and Remen, guarantee ‘whole-numberedness’ throughout the geometrical model.
+Throughout we also see that the model applies with a striking harmony of numbers and interlocking levels.
 Note that all the numbers that occur are essential in the theorem, it is all multiples of 9 or 10.
 Note also the diagonals which hold the proportion.

 The outer blue circle circumference in the design of Maes Howe is equal to the inside diameter of Stonehenge, that is 36 MY or 80 MR (29.60m)